UltraMessaging/um_troubleshoot/README.md

 Packet 57 was the original transmission of sqn 0x4.
 The receiver did not get that packet.
-But the receiver could not detect the gap until sqn 0x5.
 After a short "initial backoff" delay, the receiver sent a NAK for 0x4.
 Then the retransmission happened at packet 112, which was right after the NAK.